+“I am such an idiot.”
 Frank chastised himself.
 “Should have listened to Oliver,” he said, pacing back and forth.
 I’ve been frugal with my money for years so this loss won’t hurt too much.
-Bugs Bunny chimed on his phone ‘That all folks’ notifying him he had a text message.
+Bugs Bunny chimed on his phone The’That’s all folks’ catchphrase notifying him he had a text message.

 ‘Nice doing business with you Frank.
 Your personal info is safe once again.
 See you around on the Dark Web another time.’

-“I’m not telling Oliver.
+“I’m never telling Oliver.
 Too embarrassing.
 And I don’t want a lecture about the danger of the Dark Web,” the words slurred from his mouth as two hard yanks pulled out the power cord and internet connection from the old tower.

-“Damn it!” he muttered opening up the mini fridge next to an understocked bar.
+“God Damn it!” he cursed opening up the mini fridge next to an understocked bar.

 “Hey, buddy.
-This is JJ Jester773 but you can call me JJ.
+Are you there?
+This is JJ_Jester773 but you can call me JJ.
 I changed your ringtone.
 That bunny shit is for kids.
-And,…I accessed your phone contacts.
+And…I accessed your phone contacts.
 I’m sending a copy of that video you gave a like to on the web to all your friends.
 For 10 grand I’ll keep this between us.
 What you wanna do?